-- Reforming the public service - Ensure progressively and through multiple avenues that no one lives below a defined minimum social floor. - All children should enjoy services and benefits aimed at facilitating access to nutrition, health care, ٠ education, social care and safety. - Address problems such as hunger, malnutrition and micronutrient deficiencies that affect physical growth • and cognitive development, especially among children.

-- Address the skills deficit in the social welfare sector. - Provide income-support to the unemployed through various active labour market initiatives such as public works programmes, training and skills development, and other labour market related incentives. - Provide income support to the unemployed through various active labour-market initiatives such as public works programmes, training and skills development, and other labour-market related incentives. - All working individuals should make adequate provision for retirement through mandated savings.
+- Reforming the public service - Ensure progressively and through multiple avenues that no one lives below a defined minimum social floor. - All children should enjoy services and benefits aimed at facilitating access to nutrition, health care, education, social care and safety. - Address problems such as hunger, malnutrition and micronutrient deficiencies that affect physical growth and cognitive development, especially among children. - Address the skills deficit in the social welfare sector. - Provide income-support to the unemployed through various active labour market initiatives such as public works programmes, training and skills development, and other labour market related incentives. - Provide income support to the unemployed through various active labour-market initiatives such as public works programmes, training and skills development, and other labour-market related incentives. - All working individuals should make adequate provision for retirement through mandated savings.
 The state should provide measures to make pensions safe and sustainable. - Social protection systems must respond to the growth of temporary and part-time contracts, and the increasing importance of self-employment and establish mechanisms to cover the risks associated with such. - Create an effective social welfare system that delivers better results for vulnerable groups, with the state playing a larger role compared to now.
-Civil society should complement government initiatives is a society where opportunity is not determined by race or birth right; where citizens accept that they have both rights and responsibilities.
+Civil society should complement government initiatives

+The NDP also advocates nation building and social cohesion and makes the following commitment: Our vision is a society where opportunity is not determined by race or birth right; where citizens accept that they have both rights and responsibilities.
 Most critically, we seek a united, prosperous, non-racial, non-sexist and democratic South Africa.